sn0w12/ComfyUI-Syntax-Highlighting/README.md

 To get preview images, you have to put them in `../ComfyUI/custom_nodes/ComfyUI-Syntax-Highlighting/web/images`.
 The name of the image must match the name of the combo value exactly (except the file extension).

+You can also use the `Save Preview Image` node to save a generated image to the correct location.

 To favorite the currently selected combo value, right click the node and click `favorite [name]`, if there are several combo inputs, it will be a submenu with all favorite options inside it.

 ## Settings